o2r-project/o2r-finder/README.md

 # o2r-finder

-Node.js implementation of search features for the o2r API
+Implementation of search features for the o2r API